COE Doctoral Program Guide

 Dissertation

 Dissertations must be prepared according to the guidelines specified by the College of Education.
 All dissertations in the College of Education conform to the current APA Style Manual.
 Consult with your Dissertation Advisory Committee in order to determine how they want to be involved in the development and review of your dissertation study.
-Information about dissertation preparation can be found on the Graduate School Website>.
+Information about dissertation preparation can be found on the Graduate School Website.

 Dissertation Advisory Committee

-The Dissertation Advisory Committee will be formed after a student passes the comprehensive examination It will direct the development of the student's dissertation proposal, dissertation, and final dissertation defense.
 The Dissertation Advisory Committee must consist of at least four graduate faculty members.
 Its membership may be the same as the Program Advisory Committee with the addition of one graduate faculty member.

-- File a Doctoral Committee Appointment form>.
+• File a Thesis/Dissertation Faculty Committee Appointment Form .

 Dissertation Proposal